Noorena Shams

-Noorena Shams (born on 18 June 1997) is a Pakistani sportsperson.
-She is a professional squash player a cyclist, and a cricketer.
+Noorena Shams (born 18 June 1997) is a Pakistani sportsperson.
+She is a professional squash player, a cyclist, and a cricketer.

 Early life

 Shams was born on 18 June 1997 in Timergara, Lower Dir District, Pakistan.
-She raised the money to buy her first squash racket and shoes by selling her cartoons to the local newspaper.
-She lived in Lower Dir with her mother during the War in Northwest Pakistan, and her house was struck twice.
+She raised the money to buy her first squash racket and shoes by selling her cartoons to a local newspaper.
+She lived in Lower Dir with her mother during the insurgency in Northwest Pakistan, and her house was struck twice.
 Due to the cultural restrictions on women to play sports, Noreena Shams disguised his identity and pretended to be a boy to play cricket.
 At that time, she was 15 years old.
 She played for a whole year on the national junior team and then ended up in the girls’ team when her identity was revealed.
 She played for a short while on the cricket team before moving on to squash.

 Sportswoman

 Shams has been a sportsperson since 2008.
 She was the first ever cyclist to win a silver medal for Pakistan in the Junior Olympics.
 Shams has played different sports and has won 63 gold medals, 24 silver medals and 5 bronze medals.
 As a squash player, Shams has been among the Top 40 Asian Junior Squash Players, and is currently ranked 209 in the world.
 She is currently World Number 212 by the Professional Squash Association.
 She has been coached by Munawar Zaman, Shahzad Mohibullah Khan, Adil Khan and Tariq Khan.

 Shams won silver medal in cycling at the Junior Olympics and is the youngest South Asian to do so.